JacobBaumel/bakermaker/README.md

 The final output will be located in the build folder, named gitolitesetuper.exe.

 ## Using Bakermaker
-There is a built-in manual tab that hosts all documentation for the program (WIP).
-Once finalized, all documentation files will be located in [resources/docs](resources/docs).
+There is a built-in manual tab that hosts all documentation for the program.
+All documentation files are located in [resources/docs](resources/docs).

 ## gitolite.conf output
 Bakermaker only supports a specific subset format of the normal gitolite configuration file.
 Bakermaker can only